 by MNOHS Executive Director Elissa Raffa

-Is MNOHS really different from the “cyber charters” included in the study?
-In most ways, yes.
+Let's unpack that last statement a little bit!
 When accredited by NCA CASI (AdvancED) 2013, MNOHS received four strong commendations.
 Exhibits exceptional commitment to help each student succeed as an individual is the one we’re most proud of.
 Here’s how we do it:

 We make time for each student.
-The arithmetic is simple: Because MNOHS’ student-teacher ratio is low, we are able to connect one-on-one with each student.
+The arithmetic is simple: Because MNOHS’ student-teacher ratio is very low, we are able to connect one-on-one with each student.
 Our teachers and counselors develop significant learning relationships with students to help ensure each one’s success.
 Compare this to for-profit online programs that maximize profits for shareholders by assigning one teacher to hundreds of students.